Develop a plan for greater results

 Ask yourself: What communication or accommodations would I expect as a resident at a community under redevelopment?

-Take a look at another one of our repositioning success stories and the dramatic changes at Whitestone, a not-for-profit Life Plan Community in Greensboro, NC, and how our partnership led to an increase in resident satisfaction and total revenue.
+Take a look at another one of our repositioning success stories and the dramatic changes at Whitestone, a not-for-profit Life Plan Community in Greensboro, North Carolina, and how our partnership led to an increase in resident satisfaction and total revenue.

 Experience and depth of resources are pivotal when redeveloping communities.
-At LCS Development, we can confidently say we have a 100% success rate on our projects.
 Let’s work together on your redevelopment project.